 All necessary parameters are set after motor connection (see Example of a motor connection where the Nanotec ST5918L3008-B motor connection is described).
 There we will consider the setting of the profile for Nanotec ST5918L3008-B stepper motor.

-- Install and run XiLab (see One axis configuration).
+- Install and run XiLab (see Overview and getting started).

 - Load the profile with default settings.
 To do this, open Settings -> Restore from file … and select xilabdefault.cfg file from XiLab folder.

 Initially, it is needed to set a correct current in motor windings: